-This chapter contains provisions of prescription.
-Article (174) provides that any claim or action for the refund of the customs taxes "duties" that have been paid since more than three years shall not be accepted, and Article (175) empowers the administration to destroy the records, receipts , customs declarations and the other documents after five years following the finalization of the customs procedures thereof and the administration shall not be required to produce them to any entity or give copies or duplicates thereof after the expiry of that period.
+This section contains provisions of prescription.
+Article (174) provides that any claim or action for the refund of the customs taxes "duties" that have been paid since more than three years, shall not be accepted, and Article (175) empowers the administration to destroy the records, receipts, customs declarations and the other documents after five years following finalization of the customs procedures thereof and that the administration shall not be required to produce them to any entity or give copies or duplicates thereof after the expiry of that period.

-Without prejudice to the other regulations and laws applicable in the Member State, Article (176) specifies the prescription time, in respect to customs, if no pursuit "prosecution" has been initiated.
+Article (176) specifies the prescription time, in respect to customs, if no pursuit "prosecution" has been initiated, and without prejudice to the other laws and regulations applicable in the State.

-Chapter XVII
+Section XVII